qbicsoftware/variantstore-service/docs/CONFIGURATION.md

 -----------

 In the current version, the **Variantstore** service can be used with a PostgreSQL or MariaDB database instance.
-If you want to use a different DBMS, you have to provide an implementation for the `VariantstoreStorage` interface, make sure to use the same database model and set up the datasource accordingly in the `application.yml`.
+If you would like to use a different DBMS, you have to provide an implementation for the `VariantstoreStorage` interface, make sure to use the same database model as provided and set up the data source accordingly in the `application.yml`.

 The main database [model](https://github.com/qbicsoftware/variantstore-service/blob/development/models/) expected by the **Variantstore** looks like the following for the currently supported two database systems: